 Which ombudsman do I complain to?

-You can use Resolver to raise a case against thousands of organisations and companies, helping you raise and manage your case.
-If the issue cannot be resolved, you can then package it up and send the case on to the relevant ombudsman.
+You can use Resolver to raise a case against thousands of organisations and companies.
+If the issue cannot be resolved, you can then package it up and send it on to the relevant ombudsman.

-The ombudsman you choose to complain to will depend on the sector in which the company you have a complaint about operates - and there are some sectors that have more than one ombudsman.
-A case cannot be sent to the ombudsman for at least 8 weeks after you have raised the issue with the company or you have received a deadlock letter.
+The ombudsman you choose to complain to will depend on the sector in which the company you have a complaint about operates.
+There are some sectors that have more than one ombudsman.
+A case cannot be sent to the ombudsman for at least eight weeks after you have raised the issue with the company or if the company has sent you a deadlock letter before this time.

-A deadlock letter is where the company has accepted it cannot Resolve your dispute and so will allow you to send your case to the ombudsman prior to the 8-week period.
+A deadlock letter is where the company has accepted it cannot resolve your dispute and so will allow you to send your case to the ombudsman prior to the eight-week period.

 Can I get advice from an ombudsman before the eight-week period following the original complaint?

-Some ombudsmen will allow you to get in touch with them before the eight weeks is up, but they won’t begin any complaint resolution process beyond notifying the company concerned.
-However, some ombudsmen will make a complaint on your behalf directly to the company.
+Some ombudsmen will allow you to get in touch with them before the eight weeks are up, but they won’t begin any complaint resolution process beyond notifying the company concerned.
+However, some will make a complaint on your behalf directly to the company.